 Dr. Tan has received several awards including the MIT EECS Jin-Au Kong outstanding doctoral thesis prize in 2011; the A*STAR Philip Yeo prize for outstanding achievements in research in 2012; the NUS Young Investigator Award in 2014; the Engineering Young Researcher Award in the Faculty of Engineering, NUS in 2018; and the Singapore National Research Foundation (NRF) Fellowship (Class of 2018).
+He is a Distinguished Lecturer of the IEEE Information Theory Society (2018/19).
 He was also placed in the NUS Faculty of Engineering Teaching commendation list in 2015 and 2016.

 He has authored a research monograph titled “Asymptotic Estimates in Information Theory with Non-Vanishing Error Probabilities” in the Foundations and Trends® in Communications and Information Theory Series (NOW Publishers).
 A Senior Member of the IEEE, he served as a member of the IEEE “Machine Learning for Signal Processing” Technical Committee within the IEEE Signal Processing Society.
 He is currently serving as an Associate Editor for the IEEE Transactions on Communications and the IEEE Transactions on Green Communications and Networking.
 He is also a Guest Editor of the Special Issue on “Information-Theoretic Methods in Data Acquisition, Analysis, and Processing” of the IEEE Journal on Selected Topics in Signal Processing.